Damon Bailey: Prep career

 The next season, with Bailey as a sophomore, BNL again qualified for the final four, this time facing Muncie Central.
 Bailey totaled 25 points, 10 rebounds and four assists, but it was not enough as Muncie Central went on to post a 60–53 victory.

 As a senior Bailey led his team to the 1990 Indiana state championship.
 Their opponent, Concord High School, was undefeated and led by future University of Nebraska standout Jamar Johnson.
 Before a crowd of more than 41,000 people at the Hoosier Dome in Indianapolis – the most people to ever attend a high school basketball game – Bailey scored 30 points, including his team's final 11, in a 63–60 come-from-behind win.
 Bailey told Sports Illustrated, "The greatest thrill in winning was proving to people that we could.
 We didn't walk out on the floor and scare anybody.
 We just had a lot of heart."

-Bailey finished his high school career having appeared in three state Final Fours and scoring a record 3,134 points, a record that still stands today.
+Bailey finished his high school career having appeared in three state Final Fours and scoring a record 3,134 points, a record that would stand for 26 years until broken by Jackie Young in 2016 with 3,268.
 He played in 110 varsity games and reached double figures in all of them, including a career high of 51 against Jeffersonville as a sophomore.
 He averaged 28.4 points per game over his four years.
 Bailey was named Indiana Mr. Basketball, earned McDonald's All-American honors, and was tabbed the 1990 consensus National Player of the Year.
 Bailey elected to play college basketball for Bob Knight's Indiana Hoosiers.
 After winning the state championship, Bailey told reporters, "Now, I'm his boy."